kees-/clytemnestra/README.md

 Instead of terminating after 8 unsuccessful checks in each possible block outlet, a program caught in whitespace terminates once its path of checks loops back onto itself.

-Two termination cases add some unpleasant complexity, but whitespace handling is more intuitive.
+Two termination cases adds some unpleasant complexity, but whitespace handling is more intuitive.

 ### Questions